kkraoj/lfmc_from_sar/README.md

 ## Earth Engine Web-app user guide

 The [web-app](https://kkraoj.users.earthengine.app/view/live-fuel-moisture) allows users to interactively explore the LFMC maps produced in the paper.
 The slider bar at bottom controls the time.
-The blue point on the map controls the location for which LFMC time series is produced from 2016 - 2019. **The web-app has been tested on Google Chrome and Mozilla Firefox only.** It is a known issue that it does not work on Microsoft Internet Explorer or Microsoft Edge.
+The blue point on the map controls the location for which LFMC time series is produced from 2016 - 2019. **The web-app has been tested on Google Chrome, Microsoft Edge and Mozilla Firefox only.** It is a known issue that it does not work on Microsoft Internet Explorer.

 Interested in creating your own web-app similar to the Live Fuel Moisture Viewer?
 [Here](https://code.earthengine.google.com/bb0e411ff41f34149bf459f3960a05e9) is the source code for the web-app.